xshirl1027/Kaleidesign-Visual-Pattern-Generator/README.md

 -will be able to fill enclosed areas with different colors

--different pen styles: brush, ball-point, marker
+-different pen styles: brush, ball-point, marker, fireworks

 -you will be able to upload images, save